vglu/doc2ent/content/en/blog/work-with-purchase-requisitions.md

 ## Create Document Purchase requisitions

-Need to allow Purchase requsition number sequence be changed by user
+Need to allowed Purchase requsition number sequence be changed by user

 ALLOW USER CHANGES

 - To a lower number = YES
 - To a higher number = YES